 When & Where

-- Forth Valley Royal Hospital Women and Children’s Department, Larbert: Thursday-please contact 01324 566 600
+- Forth Valley Royal Hospital, Larbert: Physiotherapy Department, Thursday PM – please contact 01324 566 600

-For a booklet from the Chartered Society of Physiotherapy about musculoskeletal pain, including PGP during and following pregnancy please click the links below
+For a booklet from the Chartered Society of Physiotherapy about musculoskeletal pain, including PGP during and following pregnancy please click the link below